 - Abdominal pain – dogs may groan, pant, cry when touched or while defecating, seem unable to get comfortable or appear bloated

 - Lasts longer than 48 hours – *sooner in puppies, tiny dogs, geriatric dogs, and those with chronic diseases

 For dogs that are healthy except for loose stools, here are 5 home remedy options to try:

 Sometimes all a dog needs is time for their gastrointestinal tract to heal and reset.
 Withholding food for 12 – 24 hours allows the system to flush out whatever nastiness caused the issue and reboot to a healthy state.
 It’s important to keep your pup hydrated, even during a fast.
 Do not let them drink too much at once, as this could cause vomiting or set off another bout of diarrhea.

 2. Bland Diet

 At the end of a fast it’s best to slowly introduce a diet of bland, easily digestible food.
 Try boiled, unseasoned, skinless white meat chicken shredded over plain white rice.
 For dogs on grain-free diets, substitute mashed over-ripe banana or canned pumpkin.
 Feed a few spoon-fulls every 2 – 3 hours and gradually increase the quantity over a 24 hour period.
 Next, begin a slow reintroduction of their normal diet by serving a 75% bland/25% regular diet mix for a few meals, followed by a 50/50 mix, etc. until your dog is eating exclusively dog food again.

 Diarrhea not only clears away the unhealthy bacteria in the gut, it also decimates the healthy flora.
 To reintroduce these living, beneficial cultures, opt for a probiotic.
 Plain yogurt may help, but does not pack nearly the same punch as a high-potency probiotic packed with the right cultures.
-Our 4-in-1 probiotic supplement, Pronine™ Flora is the most complete digestive supplement available for dogs!
+The supplement we recommend is the Happy Healthy brand 3-in-1 soft chew.
 Stay tuned for more info on the product at the end of the article.